 For those students in grades PreK-6, when a balance reaches $0.00 students may charge 1 breakfast and 1 lunch per day.
 Ala Carte charges are not allowed.
 This includes the purchase of milk or juice individually.

-Employees who have a negative account balances shall not be allowed to charge meals or Ala Carte items.
+Employees who have a negative account balance shall not be allowed to charge meals or Ala Carte items.

 Negative Account Balances

 The school district will make reasonable efforts to notify families when meal account balances are low.
 Access to automated reminders will be provided to families to set up a low balance dollar amount alert of their choice.
 Additionally, the school district will make reasonable efforts to collect unpaid meal charges classified as delinquent debt.
-The school district will coordinate communications with families to resolve the matter of negative account balances.
-Families will be notified of outstanding negative account balances on Tuesday each week during the school year via e-mail, phone, or letter mailed home.
+The school district will coordinate communications with the student’s parent or guardian to resolve the matter of unpaid charges.
+Parents or guardians will be notified of outstanding negative account balances on Tuesday each week during the school year via email, phone, or letter mailed home.
 Once the negative balance reaches $20.00 families will receive a letter mailed home and a phone call.
 Negative balances of more than $50.00 will be turned over to the superintendent or superintendent’s designee for collection.
 Options may include: collection agencies, small claims court, or any other legal method permitted by law.

 Communication of the Policy